Lead generation is essential for driving sales and growing an online business.

 Now that we've explored four key components of any landing page builder, let's take a look at 14 of our favorite options.

 HubSpot offers one of the most feature-rich, intuitive landing page builders on the market -- which becomes even more useful when combined with HubSpot's free CRM.
-As with most things HubSpot, the landing page builder is slick, easy-to-use, and powerful.
+As with most things HubSpot, the landing page builder is slick, easy-to-use, powerful, and you can start using it for free.

 The software is suitable for single users, small teams, large teams, and even agencies managing multiple pages.
 You can simply add more paid features as you need them.